HACManchester/membership-system/docs/domain-subsystems.md

 3dprinting, welding…).
 Assignment is admin-only.

 **Notification emails** (`NotificationEmailController`): admins can email all members; equipment trainers can email people trained / awaiting training on their tool.
-Recipient resolution still uses the legacy `Induction.key` system.
+Recipient resolution goes through `TrainingRecordRepository`'s equipment-aware methods, so it covers both the legacy `key` match and the modern course link.

 **Newsletter** (`NewsletterController`): admin-only Inertia page for exporting recipient lists into an external mail tool.